 In domestic infant adoption, how old is the baby when we bring him or her home?

-Parenthood is one of the most joyous experiences in life and we feel it is important, if at all possible, to experience your child’s life from the very beginning.
+Parenthood is one of the most joyous experiences in life and we feel it is important, if at all possible, to experience your child’s life from the very beginning at the hospital.
 This is one of the advantages of a domestic infant adoption with Lifetime Adoption when compared with international adoptions.
 We do everything we can to be sure that you are designated as the parents of your child even prior to the birth.